 Due to this, running costs are drastically reduced.

 The compact vaporizer supports high temperatures up to a maximum of 220℃, and due to the complete vaporization system, metal-organic materials are completely vaporized, which removes the cause of particle generation.
 In addition, by adopting the improvement of the temperature control and heat input method, adopting the principle of evaporation based on academic achievement, we have realized depot / clogging free of MO material and we have greatly improved the maintenance frequency / cycle.

 The FALVS® has the ability to supply 1.8 times more than conventional technology.

-As described above, carrier gases are not required, and due to the 100% concentration of metal-oraganic gas supply with a complete vaporization system, a high flow rate is also possible.
+As described above, carrier gases are not required, and due to the 100% concentration of metal-oraganic gas supply with a complete vaporization system, a high flow is also possible.

 Table 1 below compares the superior technology and creativity of the FALVS® against competing products.